imanghafoori1/laravel-microscope/README.md

 php artisan check:gates
 ```

-It check the validity of all the gates you have defined, making sure that they refer to a valid class and method.
+It checks the validity of all the gates you have defined, making sure that they refer to a valid class and method.

 It also checks for the policy definitions to be valid.